realworldocaml/book/book/testing/README.md

   [1]
 ```

-### An example: rate limiting
+### Visualizing complex behavior

 Expect tests can be used to examine the dynamic behavior of a system.
 Here's a deceptively simple example: a rate limiter.
-There are lots
-of cases where it's useful to bound on how quickly a system takes a
+A rate limiter
+is logic for limiting the rate at which a system consumes a particular
-certain action, and the following `mli` is the interface provides an
-abstraction that captures the logic of a rolling-window based rate
+resource.
+The following `mli` is an interface for the core of a
-limiter.
+simple rolling-window-style rate limiter.

 ```ocaml file=examples/correct/rate_limiter_show_bug/rate_limiter.mli
 open!
 Core